Wednesday, February 22, 2012 Detailed Auto Topics

 Testing radiator temperature with a mechanical gauge

-When the engine thermostat fails to close fully, the engine coolant temperature may fall.
+A thermostat is used to block coolant flow to the radiator until it warms to the proper temperature.
+When the engine thermostat fails to close fully, the engine coolant temperature may fail to rise enough.
 Low engine temperature causes several problems and may cause the heater to blow cool air.
-Engine coolant temperature is easy to verify and should be around 190 to 200 degrees Fahrenheit.
-A mechanical thermometer may be placed in the coolant flow, and the engine is run until it warms to temperature.
+We can easily verify this problem.
+Engine coolant temperature should be around 190 to 200 degrees Fahrenheit.
+A thermometer may be placed in the coolant flow, and the engine run until it warms to temperature.
 Readings below specifications usually show a bad thermostat.
 Replacing the engine thermostat will normally restore the proper temperature and heater function.

 Lack of coolant flow through the heater core

-Checking the temperature of the hoses, before and after the valve helps in diagnosing a valve that is not working.
-When the temperature is commanded up, the hose leaving the valve should be nearly the same temperature as the input hose.
-Removing the valve and testing the flow, will verify the diagnosis.
+With any of these designs, checking the temperature of the hoses, before and after the valve helps in diagnosing a valve that is not working.
+When we command the temperature up, the hose leaving the valve should be nearly the same temperature as the input hose.
+Hoses that are hot to the touch, before the valve and cool after suggest a bad valve.
+Temporarily bypassing the valve with a connector, will verify the diagnosis.

 Leaks and restricted flow are typical heater core problems

 With the heater hoses removed, flow through the heater core is easy to check.
+Blowing through the inlet with very low air pressure should offer little resistance to the air flow.
 Minor restrictions can sometimes be cleared with low air-pressure.
-Care must be taken, as excess pressure may rupture the core and require replacement.
+We must take care, as excess pressure may rupture the core and require replacement.

 Lack of air flow through the heater core